jzerez/discrete_final_project/README.md

 In our project, we focused on implementing a number of different techniques to find the maximal cliques within a given graph G. We started off with a brute force algorithm that processes each and every possible unique subgraph and checks whether or not it is a maximal clique.
 From there, we implemented a few different versions of the Bron-Kerbosch algorithm, a recursive backtracking algorithm that is able to find the maximal cliques of a graph much more efficiently than a brute force method.

-## Explanation of Bron Kerbosh Algorithm
+## Explanation of Bron-Kerbosch Algorithm
 The Bron-Kerbosch algorithm is a recursive backtracking algorithm that is able to return the maximal cliques of a graph `G`.
 This section will detail how the algorithm works and more importantly, why it works.

 We begin by defining three sets of nodes, `R`, `P` and `X`.
 These sets are defined to be completely disjoint from each other, meaning that an element found in one set must not also be found in any of the other sets, and will contain various nodes of the graph `G`.